Mike Toglia Player Props: Rockies vs. Diamondbacks

-After going 0-for-3 in his last game, Mike Toglia and the Colorado Rockies take on the Arizona Diamondbacks (who will start Merrill Kelly) at 8:40 PM ET on Monday.
+After going 0-for-3 in his most recent game, Mike Toglia and the Colorado Rockies face the Arizona Diamondbacks (who will start Joe Mantiply) at 8:40 PM ET on Tuesday.

 Mike Toglia Game Info & Props vs. the Diamondbacks